 TRUTH – I’m the good guy in this, and I’m being falsely painted as a scumbag/slimeball by Wills and his accomplices.

-Lie #10 – I’ve shipped very few orders
+Lie #10 – They claim I’ve shipped very few orders

 TRUTH – I’ve shipped many, many hundreds of orders.
 I shipped 100+ orders of cuttings prior to the $7 tree sale, and have shipped hundreds more orders of cuttings and trees over the past 6 months as I’ve worked through the backorders.
 There was also a trickle of orders in between those periods.